milano12345/node-db-challenge/README.md

 - [ ] Explain the difference between `Relational Databases` and `SQL`.

+      The RDBMS is the system that allows you to use databases and SQL is the language used to interact with the database.

 - [ ] Why do tables need a `primary key`?

+      It's is used to uniquely identify a row in a database.
+A primary key's main features are: It must contain a unique value for each row of data.
+It cannot contain null values.

 - [ ] What is the name given to a table column that references the primary key on another table.

+    The table column that references the primary key on another table is called the foreign key.

 - [ ] What do we need in order to have a _many to many_ relationship between two tables.

+    Many-to-many relationships require a third table, known as an associate or linking table, because relational systems can't directly accommodate the relationship

 ## Minimum Viable Product